Lobos BUAP: Relocations and failed return

 In June 2019, Lobos BUAP had only four players to face the 2019–20 season.
 On June 11, it was announced that FC Juárez bought the Lobos BUAP franchise and relocated it to Ciudad Juárez, Chihuahua, taking its place in the Liga MX.
 The Lobos board was left with the license of Juárez.
 The university created a semi-professional squad called Cefor Lobos BUAP, which won the championship in their competition.

 In June 2020, Lobos joined the newly created Liga de Balompié Mexicano after battling the Liga MX in court due to corruption accusations involving the sale of the team to Juárez.
 In August 2020, the return was canceled due to differences between the sports project board and the BUAP board.
 The franchise was moved to Zacatepec, Morelos and renamed as Lobos Zacatepec.
-However, on November 10, 2020, the team was disaffiliated by the LBM due to debts.
+However, on November 10, 2020, the team was disaffiliated by the LBM due to high debts.